transmart/transmartAppInstaller/README.md

 About transmartAppInstaller

-transmartAppInstaller is an installation script for transmartApp, transmartApp DB and related i2b2 software using GAnt (Ant in Groovy).
-It is written specifically for setting up the transmartApp version that uses the PostgreSQL DB.
+transmartAppInstaller is an installation script that sets up some dependencies for running Postgres-based branches of transmartApp.
+This includes the tranSMART Postgres database schemas and example content, the database schema and patches for i2b2 (unless you are running the core integration branch, in which case you don't need i2b2), and the tranSMART configuration files.
-The target audience for this installer is not end users, but developers who want to experiment with or contribute to tranSMART.
+The target audience for this installer is developers who want to experiment with or contribute to Postgres based branches of tranSMART.
+It is not meant to set up a full production setup of tranSMART.
-The scripts sets up the basis for a local tranSMART development environment.

 This software is licensed under the Apache License 2.0.
 Open source components contained therein may have different (but generally compatible) licenses like Apache License 1.1.